GOP base rewards Trump loyalists with campaign cash and media appearances - KVIA

 Hawley — who drew the ire of then-Senate Majority Leader Mitch McConnell and other Republicans when he objected to the electoral votes of several swing states on January 6, even after the riot by Trump supporters at the US Capitol — raised nearly $1 million in January, his pollster Wes Anderson said in a memo.

-Anderson argued that the corporations, including Kansas City-based Hallmark and Cerner Corp. and St. Louis-based utility Ameren Corp. and financial firm Edward Jones, and major Republican donors who have since said they won’t financially back the Republicans who voted to overturn the election results were made up for by the GOP’s small-dollar donors, who still overwhelmingly support Trump.
+Anderson argued that the corporations, including Kansas City-based Hallmark and Cerner Corp. and St. Louis-based utility Ameren Corp. and financial firm Edward Jones, and major Republican donors who have since halted political donations entirely or said they won’t financially back the Republicans who voted to overturn the election results were made up for by the GOP’s small-dollar donors, who still overwhelmingly support Trump.

 “The corporate PACs that have stopped donating account for a VERY small percentage of total fundraising that is more than offset by a huge surge in grassroots support,” Anderson said in the memo, which argued that Hawley’s support in his home state is “firm.”